rlunar/valkey-glide-docs/README.md

 # Valkey Glide Documentation

-The home of great documentation for Valkey GLIDE.
+The home of documentation for Valkey GLIDE.

 ## Technology